-The issuance of the 2008 Sacagawea Dollar was interesting for a number of reasons.
+The issuance of the 2008 Sacagawea Dollar (Buy on eBay) was interesting for a number of reasons.
 Due to the authorization of the upcoming Native American Dollar Program, the US Mint initially lacked legal authority to mint 2008-dated Sacagawea Dollars.
 Once authorization was obtained, this year would represent the last issue for the basic series and the lowest mintage circulation strike issues.

 The US Mint originally intended to release bags and rolls of the 2008 Sacagawea Dollar for sale to collectors on January 17, 2008.
 Before going on sale, the offering was pulled when the US Mint realized that they did not have the legal authority to produce the coins.
 The newly established law which authorized the relaunch of the series as the Native American Dollar in 2009 did not provide for the issuance of coins during 2008.
 Separate authorizing legislation was ultimately passed on February 29, 2008, and the US Mint announced that the coins would go on sale April 28, 2008.